RSS feeds: what they are and how to use them

 To view RSS feeds you will need an RSS aggregator, more commonly known as a 'reader'.
 The reader checks the feeds you are subscribed to and displays any new content.
 This means you don't have to check many individual websites for updates — the reader does it for you — and presents many feeds from multiple sources.
 Typically a reader will automatically check for new content every hour.

 This has now become the primary way I interface with the internet.

 How do I start using feeds?

 In order to use our RSS feed follow these two steps:

-Or, for free online RSS readers, since the demies of Google Reader, my personal preference is for Feedly – really stylish reader with a minimal interface.
+Get hold of a feed reader.
+For free online RSS readers, my personal preference Feedly — really stylish reader with a minimal interface.
 There are many other RSS readers available both for desktop computers and Android/iPhones.

 And that's it, you will start to receive feeds detailing updates and additions to The Dark Fortress.